Spaulding High School (Barre, Vermont): Today

 graduation.
 Spaulding High School offers a duel enrollment program, early college options, increased opportunities for work-based learning, and virtual learning opportunities.

 As with many schools, SHS has experienced a decline in enrollment in recent years, yet remains steady with a current population of 700 students and just over 60 educators in the high school and 21 educators in the Career Center.
 Reflective of the community at large, the diversity at Spaulding is low at 7.86% as of November 2015, with a fairly balanced male/female ration.
 The diversity breakdown of the Career Center is similar, however, the ratio of male students to female students is a little less than 2/1.
 Spaulding's per pupil spending is one of the lowest in the state at just over $12,000.
 While a small urban school, economically, Barre has pockets of poverty as 37.5% of the High School students are on free or reduced lunches as is 43.4% in the Career Center.

 SHS offers a wide variety of course offerings from basic courses to AP.

+Recently, Spaulding put on a phenomenal performance of Dracula by a graduate, Aaron Robinson ('03).
+It was magisterial.